dionis/crewai_multiagent_support_data_insight/errors/README_ERRORS.md

 ## Notes

+## Images as output generation
+- With using gemini 2.0 flash not create image output, beside in agent or task order declared.
+-
 ## Human Input

 - With Gemini there are a Big Issue because was set human_input the crewai request send the request as example: